Breast cancer

 Screening can also detect non-cancerous changes that may subsequently turn into cancer.
 In some cases, treating these early changes can help prevent cancer from developing.

 Screening options and recommendations vary depending on age, risk, and local guidance.
-Guidance from the American Cancer Society recommends annual breast screening with mammography from age 40-54, then every two years thereafter (regardless of risk).
-You should discuss whatâs right for you with your employer, healthcare provider, or insurer.
+You should discuss what’s right for you with your employer, healthcare provider, or insurer.

 Screening is normally performed by mammography, and if any abnormality is detected, further investigations may be required, including extra mammogram images, breast ultrasound scan, MRI scan and a targeted biopsy of any area of concern.